 IT skills are important.
 For some jobs employers may ask for experience in using specialist booking software.

 Vacancies appear in trade journals such as Travel Weekly, Travel Trade Gazette and on websites which advertise travel jobs such as traveljobsearch.com.
-Once you have experience you can register with a travel related employment agency such as New Frontiers.

 Some firms specialise in holidays, some specialise in business travel and some do both.
 The ABTA website lists vacancies in the companies which are members of ABTA.